emerleite/mongo-migrate/Readme.md

 Mongo migrate has two options. `generate` and `run`.
 The syntax is pretty straitforward as explained above:

 ### Basic information
 By convention, mongo migrate uses the directory db/migrate when generating and running migrations.
 You can change it, by editing the MIGRATION_DIR configuration at config.cfg.
-See config.example.cfg for details.
+See config.sample.cfg for details.

 ### Generate
 Mongo migrate generates migrtion in the following format: